BiltosLab/hyprland-bilto/README.md

 ```
 Using ```sudo nano /etc/environment```

-## Gotchas
+## Notes/Warnings

-- Recommend archinstall with Sway as desktop for base if you're having issues with minimal profile
-- SDDM-GIT is required or you will run into shutdown bugs and delays
+- If archinstall with minimal profile doesnt work for you i recommend trying Desktop with Sway as base.
 - SDDM needs to be configured for autologin (recommend using swaylock on start of script for security)
-- Im new to linux,the nvidia guide is how i personally made my setup work it may not work for you!
+- Im new to linux, the nvidia guide is how i personally made my setup work it might have some unnecessary or missing stuff and it may not work for you

 ## Work In Progress